 What Causes Instant Gratification?

-I’ve identified three main things that cause us to stop pursuing bigger goals and indulge in activities that bring quick results.
-Even when these activities are often damaging us in the long-term (think smoking, eating fast food, and shopping like it’s always Black Friday).
+I’ve identified three main things that cause us to stop pursuing bigger goals and indulge us in activities that bring quick results.
+Even when these activities are often damaging us in the long run (think smoking, eating fast food, and shopping like it’s always Black Friday).

 Here they are: